phunghx/robotics/Project 2 - RoboND-Pick-and-Place/writeup_carldgosselin.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/972/view) Points

 ---
-### The Writeup

-In this project, a simulated Kuka KR210 arm targets, picks up, and disposes a can from a shelf to a dropbox.

 ### Kinematic Analysis
 #### 1. Run the forward_kinematics demo and evaluate the kr210.urdf.xacro file to perform kinematic analysis of Kuka KR210 robot and derive its DH parameters.